Joãozinho (footballer, born 1988): Krasnodar

 On 30 January 2011, after days of speculations, Joãozinho revealed that he had moved to Krasnodar.
 In early February 2011, the transfer was finalized and the Brazilian signed his contract with the Russian club.
 On 6 February 2011, Joãozinho made his unofficial debut for the team from Krasnodar, playing the first 63 minutes in the 2–2 draw with Ukrainian side SC Tavriya Simferopol in a friendly match.
 On 15 February 2011, he scored a goal and provided an assist in the 4–0 rout against Czech club FK Baumit Jablonec.

 Joãozinho's official debut came on 6 March 2011 in the 1–0 win against Amkar Perm in a Russian Cup match, with the Brazilian being in the starting line-up.
 His Russian Premier League debut occurred 6 days later in the 0–0 away draw with FC Anzhi Makhachkala.
 On 14 June 2011, the Brazilian opened his account for the team, netting twice in the 4–2 home win against Volga Nizhny Novgorod.
 He suffered a broken foot in a March 2015 match.
 He left Krasnodar at the end of the 2017–18 season.

 Dynamo Moscow

 On 23 July 2018, he signed a one-year contract with FC Dynamo Moscow.
 On 10 June 2019, he extended his contract for another year with an option to extend it for the 2020–21 season as well.

 Sochi

 On 11 August 2020, he signed with Sochi.
 Joãozinho left Sochi in June 2023.

 Novorizontino

 On 29 July 2023, Joãozinho returned to Brazil after 16 years in Europe and joined Novorizontino.

+Retirement

+Joãozinho announced his retirement from playing in February 2026.